 I want to tell you more about the art and the artists but I feel like this is one of those things probably best finding out about in person.

-The mermaids wall is psychedelic and is one of my favourites, though the Salvador Dali, Frida Kahlo and Jean-Michel Basquiat one is also pretty impressive.
+The mermaid wall is psychedelic and is one of my favourites, though the Salvador Dali, Frida Kahlo and Jean-Michel Basquiat one is also pretty impressive.

-We stopped off in a local art studio (I did say you’d be distracted by lots of cute little places here)…
+We stopped off at a local art studio (I did say you’d be distracted by lots of cute little places here)…

 ….swung by even more cute cafes and restaurants (*holiday time is cake time in my opinion… or for sweet pies, either works fine)

-and eventually decided to give in to our to our new-found hunger and grab some lunch.
+and eventually decided to give in to our new-found hunger and grab some lunch.

-…which actually ended up in yet another distraction as Lloyd found himself a cool thrift store with so many amazing gems!
-(I on the other hand literally had to sit on my suitcase – and gently bound on it – to close it on the way out so there was no way I could even consider buying a single item. 😀 )
+I on the other hand had to sit on my suitcase, and gently bound on it, to close it on the way out so there was no way I could even consider buying a single item.

-Calories don’t really count when you’re on holidays, right?
+Calories don’t count when you’re on holiday, right?